-The Divine Command Theory essentially teaches that a thing (i.e., action, behavior, choice, etc.) is good because God commands it to be done and evil because God forbids it from being done.
-Thus to say that it is good to love our neighbors is semantically equivalent to saying God commands us to love our neighbors.
-Similarly, it is evil to commit murder because God forbids us to murder another.
+The Divine Command Theory (DCT) essentially teaches that a thing (i.e., action, behavior, choice, etc.) is good because God commands it to be done or evil because God forbids it from being done.
+Thus, to say that it is good to love our neighbors is semantically equivalent to saying God commands us to love our neighbors.
+Similarly, it is evil to commit murder because God forbids murder.

 The Scriptures, God’s self-revelation to humanity, illustrates this quite nicely.
 A sampling of passages that demonstrate that goodness is grounded in God’s nature:

 • Good and upright is the LORD; therefore he instructs sinners in the way (Psalm 25:8).

 • Oh, taste and see that the LORD is good!
 Blessed is the man who takes refuge in him (Psalm 34:8).

 • For you, O Lord, are good and forgiving, abounding in steadfast love to all who call upon you (Psalm 86:5).